HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 UUID
 ----

-Each high level object (group, dataset, committed type) can be identified by a UUID - a 36 character alphanumeric identifier.
+Each high-level object (group, dataset, committed type) can be identified by a UUID - a 36 character alphanumeric identifier.
 E.g.: "0568d8c5-a77e-11e4-9f7a-3c15c2da029e".
 The UUID's used in the object storage schema add a two-character prefix to the id to identify the type of object:

 * "g-": a group id
 * "d-": a dataset id